Tutorial: Restrict network access to PaaS resources with virtual network service endpoints using the Azure portal

-If you are not already on the virtual network resource page, you can search for the newly created network in the Search resources, services, and docs box at the top of the portal, enter myVirtualNetwork, and select it from the list.
+If you're not already on the virtual network resource page, you can search for the newly created virtual network in the box at the top of the portal.
+Enter myVirtualNetwork, and select it from the list.

-Under Add subnet, select or enter the following information, and then select OK:
+On the Add subnet page, enter or select the following information, and then select Save:

-Setting Value Name Private Address range Leave as default Service endpoints Select Microsoft.Storage Service endpoint policies Leave default as 0
+Setting Value Name Private Subnet address range Leave as default Service endpoints Select Microsoft.Storage Service endpoint policies Leave default.
+0 selected.

 Before enabling a service endpoint for an existing subnet that has resources in it, see Change subnet settings.

 By default, all virtual machine instances in a subnet can communicate with any resources.
 You can limit communication to and from all resources in a subnet by creating a network security group, and associating it to the subnet: